MaxHilsdorf/single_label_audio_processing_pipeline/README.md

 Additionally, the audio codec [FFmpeg](https://ffmpeg.org/download.html) must be installed on your system.

-Note that currently, SLAPP does not run on MacOS, but will be adapted in the future.
+Note that currently, SLAPP does not run on MacOS.

 -----------------------------------